wfcnub/stocknub/pipeline/README.md

 ## Performance Tips

 1. **Workers:** Adjust based on your CPU cores and RAM
-   - More workers = faster, but uses more memory
+   - **Steps 0-2:** More workers = faster, but uses more memory (default: 10-20 workers)
-   - Recommended: 10-20 workers for most systems
+   - **Step 3:** Parallel model training (default: CPU count - 1)
+   - Recommended: Start with defaults, adjust if memory issues occur
+   - Example: `--workers 8` for 8-core CPU with limited RAM

-2. **Incremental Updates:** Always use incremental mode for daily updates
+2. **Incremental Updates:** Always use incremental mode for daily updates (Steps 0-2)
    - Much faster than reprocessing everything
    - Only use `--force` when data quality issues occur
+   - Step 3 always trains from scratch on full datasets

 3. **Data Quality:** If indicators look wrong:
    - Use `--force` on step 1 to recalculate from scratch
    - Check for gaps in historical data

+4. **Model Training Speed:**
+   - Training speed scales with worker count (8 workers ≈ 8x faster)
+   - More workers = higher CPU and memory usage
+   - Reduce workers if system becomes unresponsive
+   - Can take 15-60 minutes for 800+ stocks depending on worker count
+   - Focus on specific label types/windows if you don't need all combinations

 ## Troubleshooting